 |

-General Instructions: This form is to be used as a guide in Underwriting the
+General Instructions: This form is to be used as a guide in Underwriting the Self-Employed borrower.
+The underwriter has a choice in analyzing the Individual Tax return by either the Schedule Analysis Method of the Adjusted Gross Income (AGI) Method.

 The AGI Method begins with adjusted gross income from the individual tax returns and either increases or decreases that figure after analyzing specific lines and schedules of the return.
-This method derives total income (both business and
+This method derives total income (both business and non-business).

 If the borrower has passive activity unallowed losses or loss carryovers, use the Schedule Analysis Method of analyzing income.